Music History for

 1999 - Universal Music, Warner Music, BMG, Sony Music and EMI officially unveiled Project Madison.
 The system was developed by International Business Machines Corp. to permit fast, secure distribution of full-length, CD-quality albums on the Internet.

-2000 - It was announced that Stan "the Man" Lee would create a comic book of the Backstreet Boys.
+2000 - It was announced that Stan "the Man" Lee would create a comic book based on the Backstreet Boys.